zincsearch/zincsearch-docs/docs/ZincSearch/API/index/create.md

 Before use s3, you should config aws first.

 1. Config your ~/.aws/credentials
-1. Create bucket for zinc in s3
+1. Create bucket for ZincSearch in s3
 1. Set environment `ZINC_S3_BUCKET=bucketName`, the bucket name is just you created
 1. Create index set `storage_type` to `s3`, you will see the index data in s3 bucket